 Employee engagement creates motivation and enables success for individuals and teams.
 An employee’s commitment and dedication coupled with an effective work environment are the key components of engagement.

 The University of Minnesota is consulting with an external vendor, the Hay Group, to conduct a series of annual Employee Engagement (E2) surveys to gather information about faculty and staff attitudes toward their workplace.
-The survey is conducted each year in October.
-Benefits-eligible faculty and staff will receive a survey directly from the Hay Group.
+The survey is conducted every other year in October.
+Benefits-eligible faculty and staff will receive the survey directly from the Hay Group.

 2015 E2 survey